zessta/GenQ/C#/C#.md

 These questions should help interviewees demonstrate their debugging skills and understanding of Entity Framework and ORM concepts.

-Sure, here are some C# debugging questions based on the topics mentioned:

 ### 3. **Asynchronous Programming**